ecoz2/ecoz2/README.md

 ### Building the programs

-This is a pretty straightforward Makefile-based project with no dependencies other than standard C libraries.
+This is a pretty straightforward Makefile-based project with no dependencies other than GNU GCC and standard C libraries.
 Under a Unix-like environment just type:

 ```
 $ make
 ```

+> On a MacOS, you may need something like `CC=gcc-10 make` to indicate use
+> of GNU GCC, which can be installed via `brew install gcc`.

 The programs will be placed under `_out/bin/`.